--Well water often has higher PPM/TDS levels (hardness) which can decrease the life of a membrane.
+- Often has higher PPM/TDS levels (hardness) which can decrease the life of a membrane

--Well water can have high levels of iron, manganese and hydrogen sulfide (rotten egg smell).
+- Can have high levels of iron, manganese and hydrogen sulfide (rotten egg smell)

--Well water generally has low water pressure.
+- It generally has low water pressure

 Q: How do I treat water containing iron?

 A: There are different methods of treating iron depending on how much iron is present in the source water.
 The easiest way to know how much iron you have is to get your water tested from NTL.

-For a city water analysis use product code: 9001
+- For a city water analysis use product code: 9001

 - For a well water analysis use product code: 9003